 One of the fairytale-kind-of miracles along the trail is the Czech version the Sugarloaf Mountain, an impressive rock tower named Homole.

 And, of course, the highlight of the day, Pravčická Brána.
-Despite of the warning signs stating that the trail would be closed completely, we were able to walk all the way to the stone arch.
+Despite the warning signs stating that the trail would be closed completely, we were able to walk all the way to the stone arch.
 And the whole experience was totally worth taking a risk.

 If you want to have a closer look at the largest natural sand stone gate of the whole of Europe, click the Facebook post below.
 It’ll take you to a 360-degree view where you can move around with your computer or mobile device.